psychemedia/island-storynotes/smuggling_tales.md

 TO DO

-Occasional ventures of even a more reprehensjjble kind occurred from time to time.
+Occasional ventures of even a more reprehensible kind occurred from time to time.
 An instance of this nature is detailed in the Patent Rolls : —

 1317.
 "Commission of oyer and terminer to John de Foxle, John dc